 If your child is an existing UPMC Children’s Community Pediatrics patient, you can schedule an appointment online or by calling the office.
 Learn more.

-If you are scheduling a vaccine appointment for someone who is under 18 years old, select a Pfizer clinic when booking online or request one when booking over the phone.
 A consent form signed by a parent or guardian is required for anyone under the age of 18 to get vaccinated.

 American Academy of Pediatrics, Children and COVID-19: State-Level Data Report.
 Link

 Centers for Disease Control and Prevention, Possible Side Effects After Getting a COVID-19 Vaccine.
 Link

 Centers for Disease Control and Prevention, Myocarditis and Pericarditis After mRNA COVID-19 Vaccination.
 Link